Caio Forest, near Llandovery

-Here in the varied underwater terrain, plants, crustaceans, fish and mammals depend on one another in a complex food chain.
+Plants, crustaceans, fish and mammals depend on one another in a complex food chain in the varied underwater terrain here.

 This food chain ranges from simple plankton to the grey seal for which the rocky shores and sheltered bays provide sanctuary.